rejojer/OpenKB/README.md

 # 📑 What is OpenKB

-**OpenKB (Open Knowledge Base)** is an open-source CLI that compiles raw documents into a structured, interlinked wiki-style knowledge base using LLMs, powered by [**PageIndex**](https://github.com/VectifyAI/PageIndex)'s vectorless, reasoning-based retrieval for long documents.
+**OpenKB (Open Knowledge Base)** is an open-source system (in CLI) that compiles raw documents into a structured, interlinked wiki-style knowledge base using LLMs, powered by [**PageIndex**](https://github.com/VectifyAI/PageIndex)'s vectorless, reasoning-based retrieval for long documents.

-The idea builds on a [concept](https://x.com/karpathy/status/2039805659525644595) described by Andrej Karpathy: LLMs generate summaries, concept pages, and cross-references, all maintained automatically.
+The idea is based on a [concept](https://x.com/karpathy/status/2039805659525644595) described by Andrej Karpathy: LLMs generate summaries, concept pages, and cross-references, all maintained automatically.
 Knowledge compounds over time instead of being re-derived on every query.

 ### Why not traditional RAG?

-Traditional RAG rediscovers knowledge from scratch on every query -- nothing accumulates.
+Traditional RAG rediscovers knowledge from scratch on every query.
+Nothing accumulates.
 OpenKB compiles knowledge once into a persistent wiki, then keeps it current.
 Cross-references already exist, contradictions are flagged, and synthesis reflects everything consumed.

 OpenKB has two layers: a **wiki foundation** that compiles and maintains your knowledge, and **generators** (query / chat / Skill Factory) that turn it into useful output.
 See [Usage](#️-usage) for the full command list.